 What convinced you to apply for an internship?

 The blog posts describing experiences of past interns sounded really positive.
-I also had a look on the team page and noticed that Cambridge Intelligence has a nice representation of women in technical positions, which is good to see and very encouraging.
+I also had a look on the Cambridge Intelligence team page and noticed that there is a nice representation of women in technical positions, which is good to see and very encouraging.

 How did this internship compare with previous experiences?